 There's no exact date on the founding of Sumerian civilization, as written records from that time didn't emerge until a good while after the Sumerians arrived on the scene.
 Additionally, there is some debate among historians about when to place such a date, with some saying around 4000 BC and some saying a good deal older.
 However, that ~4000 BC date seems to be what is conventionally accepted, as it is the beginning of the Uruk period, named after the city of Uruk, thought to be the oldest of the Sumerian cities.
 Additionally, the fourth millennium BC is the beginning of the Bronze age, marking a significant departure in human development.

-So, if one wanted to create a calendar based on the story of civilization (or at least Western civilization, as the Chinese and Indians popped up separately, and around the same time as the Mesopotamians), one might simply add 4000 to our current year, which would make this year 6017.
+So, if one wanted to create a calendar based on the story of civilization (or at least Western civilization, though the Chinese and Indians popped up separately and around the same time as the Mesopotamians), one might simply add 4000 to our current year, which would make this year 6017.
 That's 6,017 years of organized agriculture, social stratification, government, written history, taxes, population density, specialist occupations, and politics, things we all take for granted today.
 That's 6,017 years out of 50,000 years of behavioral modernity, a mere 12% of the existence of humanity.

 I think this is a fascinating, and even useful, formulation of time.
 In today's world we are still dealing with the problems posed by civilization, be it social stratification, the concentration of power, the effect on the environment, and the roles that it forces us into in order to survive.
 And there's a rich history in those 4000 unacknowledged years, from which the basis of our culture today was formed.
 I think we are better off looking at the bigger picture.

 Here are some important historical dates revised with 4000BC as Year One (subtract all BC years from 4001).
 I separated them by millennia.
 I know this is lacking quite a lot, and it's very U.S.-centric, but I'm not trying to give a history of the whole world here.
-Significant dates in the history of the Roman Empire are in bold because of the significant through-line it makes in Western history.
+Significant dates in the history of the Roman Empire are in bold because of the through-line it makes in Western history.

-- 1: Sumerian Civilization in Mesopotamia
+- 1: Sumerian Civilization in Mesopotamia (Uruk period)

 - 801: Invention of writing in Egypt and Mesopotamia